sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 5. Confirm that there is a `/Emus/<PLATFORM>/PORTS.pak/launch.sh` file on your SD card.
 6. Create a folder at `/Roms/Ports (PORTS)`.
 This is where all the ports data will be stored.
 7. Create an empty file named `Portmaster.sh` in `/Roms/Ports (PORTS)`.
 Alternatively, you can copy the `Portmaster.sh` file from this repository.
-8. Unmount your SD Card and insert it into your MinUI device.
+8. Eject your SD card and insert it back into your MinUI device.

 Note: The `<PLATFORM>` folder name is based on the name of your device.
 For example, if you are using a TrimUI Brick, the folder is `tg5040`.